Bretazenil: History

-Bretazenil was originally developed as an anti-anxiety drug and has been studied for its use as an anticonvulsant but has never commercialised.
-It is a partial agonist for GABAA receptors in the brain.
+Bretazenil was originally developed as an anti-anxiety drug and has been studied for its use as an anticonvulsant but has never been commercialised.
+It is a partial agonist for the benzodiazepine site of the GABAA receptors in the brain.
 David Nutt from the University of Bristol has suggested bretazenil as a possible base from which to make a better social drug, as it displays several of the positive effects of alcohol intoxication such as relaxation and sociability, but without the bad effects such as aggression, amnesia, nausea, loss of coordination, liver disease and brain damage.
 The effects of bretazenil can also be quickly reversed by the action of flumazenil, which is used as an antidote to benzodiazepine overdose, in contrast to alcohol for which there is no effective and reliable antidote.

 Traditional benzodiazepines are associated with side effects such as drowsiness, physical dependence and abuse potential.
 It was hoped that bretazenil and other partial agonists would be an improvement on traditional benzodiazepines which are full agonists due to preclinical evidence that their side effect profile was less than that of full agonist benzodiazepines.
 For a variety of reasons however, bretazenil and other partial agonists such as pazinaclone and abecarnil were not clinically successful.
 However, research continues into other compounds with partial agonist and compounds which are selective for certain GABAA benzodiazepine receptor subtypes.